tsl-sxsw/portfolio/README.markdown

 - `rake db:migrate` Create the actual table in your database
 - Open `http://localhost:3000/<table name (plural)>` in Chrome

-### Clone a repository from GitHub

-- Navigate to `~/dev/sxsw` in Terminal
-- `git clone https://github.com/tsl-sxsw/portfolio` Download the code and version history
-- `cd portfolio` Navigate into the repository
-- `git checkout v1` Jump back to the first version
-- `bundle install` Install all the libraries that the app needs
-- `rake db:migrate` Create your database and tables
-- `rake db:seed` Pre-populates database with dummy data
-- `rails server` Start the server (don't forget to quit any other running servers with CTRL-C)

 ### Move your assets into the pipeline

 - Place all CSS files into `app/assets/stylesheets`